kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 // Budget defines when Karpenter will restrict the
 // number of Node Claims that can be terminating simultaneously. type Budget struct {
-	// Action defines the disruption action that this particular disruption budget applies to.
+	// Method defines the disruption action that this particular disruption budget applies to.
-	Action DisruptionAction `json:"action,omitempty" hash:"ignore"`
+	Method DisruptionMethod `json:"action,omitempty" hash:"ignore"`
 	// Nodes dictates the maximum number of NodeClaims owned by this NodePool
 	// that can be terminating at once.
 This is calculated by counting nodes that
 	// have a deletion timestamp set, or are actively being deleted by Karpenter.